23WH1A0515/FindIt/README.md

 FindIt is a practical, beginner-friendly full-stack project that solves a real-world problem while demonstrating core MERN / MEAN stack concepts.

-It is suitable for academic submission, project demonstrations, and portfolio showcasing.